cloud-devops-enthusiast/DevOpsRoadmap2023/Kubernetes/Kubernetes 1.0.md

 **Master vs Worker Node**

 The master node is the brain of the cluster, it has the </>kube-apiserver which gives commands to the </>kubelet which is present on the worker node.
 The master node and worker node interacts with each other in a seamless way to run the applications, this consists of the actions requested by the master node and worker node providing health information at the same time.
+All these information are stored in the key value store called etcd which is also present on the master node with the controller and scheduler in place.

 **Need of Kubernetes**